angular-sanctuary/learn-angular/src/content/docs/practical-course/task-listing/task-interface.md

 ## ✔️ What you learned

 In this chapter, you learned how to create your first TypeScript interface.
 You learned how to define a TypeScript interface and how to use it to create a new object.
-You also learned about the benefits of using TypeScript, such as autocompletion, type checking, IDE support, and build time errors.
+You also learned about the benefits of using TypeScript, such as autocompletion, type checking, IDE support, and compile time errors.

 ## 🚦 Quiz